 - salt, pepper

 Peel the potatoes.
-Grate them fine and place in a bowl.
+Grate them finely and place in a bowl.
 If there is potato juice inside, drain it with a spoon.
 Chop onion and separately garlic.
 Saute an onion in butter for 4 minutes, add garlic.
 Combine with potatoes’ mash.
 Add an egg, some flour, mix all well.
-Season with salt and pepper, add your favorite herbs.
-I add basil, marjoram and nutmeg.
+Season with salt and pepper.
+I sometimes add some herbs, like marjoram and nutmeg.